On complexity of restricted fragments of Decision DNNF: The effect of structuredness on Decision dnnf

 \begin{proposition} If $\var(\psi[{\bf g}])=\var(\psi|_{\bf g})$ then $\mathcal{S}(\psi[{\bf g}])=\mathcal{S}(\psi|_{\bf g})$.
 Otherwise, $\mathcal{S}(\psi|_{\bf g})=\mathcal{S}(\psi[{\bf g}]) \times Y^{\{0,1\}}$ where $Y=\var(\psi|_{\bf g}) \setminus \var(\psi[{\bf g}])$. \end{proposition}

 In order to prove Theorem \ref{theor:pkcnf}, we identify a set ${\bf C}$ of at most $p$ 'long' clauses whose removal from $\varphi$ results in a \textsc{cnf} of primal treewidth at most $k$.
-An important part of the resulting structured $\wedge_d$-\textsc{fbdd} is representation of ${\bf C}$ by an $O(n^p)$-sized decision tree.
+An important part of the resulting structured $\wedge_d$-\textsc{fbdd} is an $O(n^p)$-sized decision tree representation of ${\bf C}$.
 We are now going to define a decision tree and to demonstrate the possibility of such a representation.

-\begin{definition} A decision tree is a rooted binary tree where each leaf node is labeled by either $true$ or $false$ and each non-leaf node is labelled with a variable.
+\begin{definition} A decision tree is a rooted binary tree where each leaf node is labeled by either $True$ or $False$ and each non-leaf node is labelled with a variable.
 Moreover, for each non-leaf node one outgoing edge is labelled with $1$, the other with $0$.
 A decision tree must be read-once, that is the same variable does not label two nodes along a directed path.
 Then each directed path $P$ corresponds to the assignment ${\bf a}(P)$ in the same way as we defined it for $\wedge_d$-\textsc{fbdd}.